 No one knows a company quite as well as its directors, which is why it is worth keeping an eye on director buying and selling.

 We have combed through UK directors' deals and published the purchases and sales that caught our eyes.
 Our table is compiled using company announcements, and is not exhaustive.
-The table is ordered by aggregate value.

 |Company||Director/PDMR||Date||Price (p)||Aggregate value (£)|